 - The program is available to students living within the eleven school districts served by the Western Wayne Region.
-Students must be between the ages of 18-26 and have a moderate cognitive impairment or autism spectrum disorder eligibility and meet additional requirements as outlined by RESA. - The program has been NCA accredited since 2002 and continues to be through AdvancED (Advancing Excellence in Education) - The Western Wayne Skill Center is a school that emphasizes community based instruction, providing instruction in career awareness and work experience. - To access a copy of the Western Wayne Skill Center Curriculum, please call the office.
+Students must be between the ages of 18-26 and have a moderate cognitive impairment or autism spectrum disorder eligibility and meet additional requirements as outlined by RESA. - The Western Wayne Skill Center is a school that emphasizes community based instruction, providing instruction in career awareness and work experience. - To access a copy of the Western Wayne Skill Center Curriculum, please call the office.
 734-744-2810. - All administration, teaching and ancillary staff are certified, licensed and otherwise qualified within their area of professional expertise as required by the State of Michigan.